facebookincubator/submitit/docs/tips.md

 ## Debugging

-If you want to add breakpoints to a function run by `submitit`, the easiest way is to `AutoExecutor(cluster="debug")`.
+If you want to add breakpoints to a function run by `submitthem`, the easiest way is to `AutoExecutor(cluster="debug")`.
 This will execute all the "submitted" jobs inside the main process, and your breakpoints will be hit normally.